Saturday, December 19, 2020

 (Mary Did You Know?
 Mark Lowery, 1984)

-How many times have we been faced with trials and circumstances that have brought us to our knees and caused us to cry out with anguished desperation, “Jesus, have mercy on me!?”
+How often have we faced trials and circumstances that have brought us to our knees and caused us to cry out with anguished desperation, “Jesus, have mercy on me!?”
 The darkness, the sickness; this lost, dark, evil world gives many an opportunity.
 I have been brought to cry out on many occasions.

 “God doesn’t miss a single sigh that escapes our lips.
-But historically, God’s people most often cried out in spoken words that sprang from the depths of their being!
-God heard their petitions…and shook their worlds” {The Power of Crying Out: When Prayer Becomes Mighty, Bill Gothard}.
+But historically, God’s people most often cried out in spoken words that sprang from the depths of their being.

-Remember this Advent that this is why He came—to give us a happy future.
-He came to set the captives free—giving sight to the blind and opening deaf ears to hear the Good News of His coming Kingdom and to see Him when He arrives.
-Keep your eyes open, He will be arriving soon.
+Remember this Advent that He came to set the captives free—giving sight to the blind and opening deaf ears to hear the Good News of His coming Kingdom and to see Him when He arrives.
+Keep your eyes open.
+He will be arriving soon.

 Graciously consider subscribing to the blog?